List of awards and nominations received by Jon Batiste

 Jon Batiste is an American musician, bandleader and television personality.

 The following are a list of his wins and nominations for awards in music.
 Batiste won an Academy Award, British Academy Film Award, and a Golden Globe Award for his original score of the Disney-Pixar film Soul (2020).
-He has also received twenty-two nominations at the Grammy Awards; winning seven, including Album of the Year for We Are (2021).
+He has also received twenty-five nominations at the Grammy Awards; winning eight, including Album of the Year for We Are (2021).
 He received a nomination for Outstanding Performance by a Cast in a Motion Picture at the 30th Screen Actors Guild Awards, as part of the ensemble for the 2023 film The Color Purple.